eraofchaos/eraofchaos.github.io/units/Stone Gargoyle.md

  **Unit Soul:** [ Stone Gargoyle](/Items/unt_136/)

  **Unit description:** Stone Form: Increases ATK and ATK speed

+ **Unit second description :** Can turn to stone form to improve all its attributes.
+Able to break your enemy's line of defense effectively.

  **Recommend:** Warrior, Mage and Priest work well together.